 "Small" data are datasets that allow interaction, visualization, exploration and analysis on a local machine to drive business intelligence.
 This course explores the difference between "small" data and big data and provides an introduction to applied data analysis, with an emphasis on a conceptual framework for thinking about data from both statistical and machine learning perspectives.
+Class lectures will be supplemented by data-driven problem sets and a project

 - Ramesh Johari Associate Professor, Management Science & Engineering